Foreign-Set-Finance/interface/README.md

 - `0xdF0Ae5504A48ab9f913F8490fBef1b9333A68e68` **LP Incentivation Pool**

 ## disclaimer
-this project is an experiment, and its contracts are unaudited - we've put a significant amount of work into testing, as well as generally de-risking the design of its core mechanism, however participants should take great caution as bugs resulting in loss of funds are always a possibility.
+This is a clone of Foreign Set Finance and it is an attempt to produce algorithmic stable coins which are not pegged to the dollar but are instead pegged to other currencies.
 ```

-Copyright 2020 Empty Set Squad <emptysetsquad@protonmail.com>
+Copyright 2021 Foreign Set Finance <team@fs.finance>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use the included code except in compliance with the License.